 The Patrick McGill Family Papers are a collection of 435 documents including bills, promissory notes, receipts, court documents and correspondence.
-The majority are financial transactions related to Patrick McGill, Sr., and Jr. Documents include information about slaves' housing, clothing, medical care, and sale; women's lives and occupations; and the operation of businesses and the legal system in nineteenth-century Maryland.
+The majority are financial transactions related to Patrick McGill, Sr., and Jr. Documents include information about the housing, clothing, medical care, and sale of enslaved persons; women's lives and occupations; and the operation of businesses and the legal system in nineteenth-century Maryland.

 The majority of documents are pre-Civil War, 1820s-1850s.
 Locales include Petersville, Point of Rocks, Jefferson, Baltimore, Blue Ridge Furnace, and Frederick City among others.